-In matters other than capacity or status of a person or immovable property, the courts of a Contracting State shall have jurisdiction in the following cases:
+In matters other than capacity or status of a person or immovable property, i.e. real property, the courts of a Contracting state shall have jurisdiction in the following cases:

-- a.
-If the defendant has his domicile or residence in the territory of that State at the time of institution of the suit or - b. or the defendant has at the time of institution of the suit, a place or a branch of commercial or industrial nature or works for gain in the territory of that State, and the suit relates to such activity or - c. or by an express or implied agreement between the plaintiff and the defendant, the contractual obligations giving rise to the litigation are or have to be performed in the territory of that State or - d. or in case of non-contractual liability the act is committed in the territory of that State or - e. or the defendant expressly or impliedly submitted to the jurisdiction of the courts of that State, and the law of that State allows such submission or - f. or any application for provisional measures, if the courts of such State are deemed competent to hear the principal dispute, by virtue of the provisions of this Agreement.
+- (a) If the defendant has his domicile or residence in the territory of that State at the time of institution of the suit; - (b) the defendant has at the time of institution of the suit, a place or a branch of commercial or industrial nature or works for gain in the territory of that state, and the suit relates to such activity; - (c) by an express or implied agreement between the plaintiff and the defendant, the contractual obligations giving rise to the litigation are have to be performed in the territory of that State; - (d) in case of non-contractual liability the act is committed in the territory of that State; - (e) the defendant expressly or impliedly submitted to the jurisdiction of the courts of that State, and the law of that State allows such submission; and - (f) any application for provisional measures, if the courts of such State are deemed competent to hear the principal dispute, by virtue of the provisions of this Agreement.